 The less predictable (or uncertain), the higher the margin of safety is required for a 4-star or 5-star rating.

-For example, Mcdonald’s future cash flow is more predictable and stable than Lions Gate Entertainment.
+For example, McDonald’s future cash flow is more predictable and stable than Lions Gate Entertainment.

 For Lions Gate Entertainment stock to be assigned a 4-star or 5-star rating, its current market price must be much much lower than its fair value estimate.